July 6 – July 20, 2024

 Explore Penn’s broad liberal arts and sciences curriculum within a dynamic Ivy League learning environment

 The Penn Summer Prep Program allows ambitious students to enroll in two undergraduate-level modules from across disciplines while benefiting from the rich educational resources of the University.
 Students can also experience college life on Penn’s historic campus and explore the vibrant city of Philadelphia.
+Penn Summer Prep instructors are a combination of University of Pennsylvania graduate students, faculty, and staff.

 Choose modules from across the humanities and STEM: Once admitted into the Penn Summer Prep Program, students select two modules.
 Each student must select one morning module and one afternoon module from the same session.
 In addition to class time, students should be prepared to complete readings, group activities, or other coursework outside of the classroom.

-Set yourself up for success: Modules are designed to engage students as critical thinkers and global citizens, and to hone analytical skills necessary for sustained academic growth.
+Set yourself up for success: Modules are designed to engage students as critical thinkers and global citizens and to hone the analytical skills necessary for sustained academic growth.
 Upon successful completion of the program, students are awarded a Certificate of Completion and may request letters of recommendation from their Penn instructors.

 We ask that students choose one first choice module and two alternates for the morning and afternoon time slots.
 Module descriptions include any pertinent information about the module and a daily schedule.
 Students enroll in one morning module and one afternoon module within the same session.
 Waitlists for modules are not maintained, but students may be able to change their modules during the first two days of the session.
 All students must take two modules, there are no exceptions to this rule.